Lachtan9K/spselit-javascript/09-Functions.md

         return 0;
     }

-    functionName(0)
+    functionName(0);

-Only difference against example above is the provided variable `variableName` between `()`.
-Function can have more then one variable.
-And some of them may be optional - in that case variable will have assigned value (for example `variableName = 0`).
+Only difference against example above is the provided parameter `variableName` between `()`.
+Function can have more then one parameter.
+If function is called without providing arguments execution will happen and all parameters will be supplied with `undefined` values.

-Note: Functions constructed in this way, can be called before they are defined, thanks to **hoisting**.
+Syntax with **default** parameters:

+    function functionName(variableName = 0) {
+        //code to execute

+        return 0;
+    }

+    functionName();

+Only difference against example above is that we **assign value** to parameter `variableName`.
+In case that function is called without it or if provided argument is of type `undefined` it will by supplied by our value.

 ### Function expression (Anonymous functions)